 And then it happened… a storm cloud.
 Continue Reading

 In this world, we will have trouble.
 The Bible is clear that suffering doesn’t end when we come to Christ.
-If anything, our struggles increase rather than decrease.
+If anything, our struggles have a way of increasing rather than decreasing.
 We’ve already discussed why we struggle and how we can rejoice in our suffering rather than be defeated by it.
-But as Christians, how are we called to handle suffering when we’re in the midst of it?
+But as Christians, how are we called to endure struggles when we’re in the midst of them?
+Where do we find the strength?
 Continue Reading

-Many of us still struggle with our sinful nature.
-At least I know I still do.
-I know what I ought to do, but I can’t seem to be consistent.
+Maybe you’re like me… I know what I ought to do, but I can’t seem to be consistent.
 I lash out at my family and raise my voice when the kids misbehave.
-Fear and anxiety plague my mind even though God’s Word tells me trust Him in all things.
+Fear and anxiety plague my mind even though God’s Word tells me to trust Him in all things.
 Why can’t I seem to get it together?
 Continue Reading

 There is no condemnation in Jesus.
 Many of us have heard this truth as believers, but what does it mean to walk in it?
 I can know that I’m forgiven by God, but how do I reconcile that with the fact that I sometimes struggle and I still mess up from time to time?

-I was a ballet dancer and instructor for over 15 years.
+I have been a ballet dancer for nearly 21 years and an instructor for 15 of those years.
 Throughout my time in the dance world, I learned a lot about what it means to be “graceful.”
 I can tell you from experience that grace is far more than beauty and refinement.
 To be a graceful dancer means to be driven by both elegance and self-control.
 Ballet dancers long to be magnificent and polished in their abilities.
 Their movements are defined by strength; yet to those watching, it appears to be effortless.
 Continue Reading

 Christians often speak about “battling the enemy.”
 The idea is that the enemy is on the prowl and he can and will devour us if we let him.
 But the truth is that we often give the enemy more power than he actually has.
 God’s Word doesn’t call us to struggle against the enemy; rather we are called to stand firm.
 Let me explain… Continue Reading

-I recently read an article that emphasized our need to minimize our self-worth.
+I recently read a Christian article that emphasized our need to minimize our self-worth.
 We are called to die to ourselves and live for Christ.
 While this may be true, (God hates pride) something struck me as I was reading his words.
-In our attempt to be humble and “die to ourselves,” we have become a people who prides themselves on low self-esteem and worth.
+In our attempt to be humble and “die to ourselves,” we have become a people who pride themselves on low self-esteem and worth.
 We equate humility with thinking lowly of ourselves.
-But we are God’s treasure.
+But the truth is that we are God’s treasure.
 Low self-worth was never His intention for His people.
 Continue Reading